 LMF II Function

-The knife is strong and durable enough to cut through wood or bone and even includes a sharpener built into the sheath.
+The knife is a strong and durable cutter that can go through wood or bone and even includes a sharpener built into the sheath.
 The LMF II also features a stainless steel buttcap that can be used in self-defense, to break glass when trapped in a vehicle, or as a hammering tool.